farleyknight/bag_of_holding/README.md

 # bag_of_holding

-Cache expensive API calls using MongoDB.
+Cache expensive operations using MongoDB.

 ## Installation